At IU, what email systems are available?

 Following is an overview of the existing email systems at Indiana University.
-Each campus allocates email accounts slightly differently; see Your email address at IU.
+Each campus allocates email accounts slightly differently; see At IU, what is my email address?

 On this page: